slowdivePTG/HostSub_GP/README.md

 # HostSub_GP
-Modeling the 2d spectrum of host galaxies with Gaussian Process for better background subtraction in supernova spectroscopy.
+Modeling the 2d spectrum of host galaxies with Gaussian process (GP) for better background subtraction in supernova spectroscopy.

 ## Input
 ### Required